Abhinav3289/Healthcare/README.md

   - **Razorpay Integration**
 - Ensures a secure and smooth payment experience for users.

+## Backend Architecture Diagram
+The application establishes transactional reliability by using Data Snapshots.
+When an appointment is booked, the system injects static object duplicates of both the userData and docData directly into the appointment ledger.
+This guarantees historic transactional receipts remain completely accurate even if a doctor changes their fees, address, or profile picture in the future.

 ## 🌐 Project Setup

 To set up and run this project locally: